SelecTree: Tree Detail

 Growth Rate: 24 or More Inches per Year.

-Leaves Lobed and Palmate, Green, Red, Gold or Orange, Deciduous.
+Leaves Lobed and Palmate, Green, Red or Orange, Deciduous.

 Flowers Showy.
 Red.
 Flowers in Spring.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Bark Gray to Brown, Rough or Smooth.

 Shading Capacity Rated as Moderate to Moderately Dense in Leaf.

 Sunset Zones 1 - 9 and 14 - 17.